-Beginning with 2022-23 graduates, students can earn a maximum of 10 Dual Enrollment (first 10 DE courses) credits to calculate in their cumulative GPA toward eligibility for Valedictorian, Salutatorian, Highest Distinction, or Honor Graduate recognitions.
+Students can earn a maximum of 10 Dual Enrollment (first 10 DE courses) credits to calculate in their cumulative GPA toward eligibility for Valedictorian, Salutatorian, Highest Distinction, or Honor Graduate recognitions.

 Valedictorian and Salutatorian honors are based on student ranking (1st and 2nd in their class, respectively) and must be an Honor Graduate to be considered for such awards.
 To be considered for Valedictorian or Salutatorian, a student must have enrolled in HCHS by the first day of school of the 12th grade/Senior year (full academic year at HCHS).
 In addition, the student must complete at least one semester of courses on the HCHS campus.